 Expect that all of the following types of retirement income will be taxable at your ordinary income tax rates.

 - Withdrawals from retirement plans: If a plan was funded with pretax dollars, whether by you or your employer, it will result in taxable retirement income when withdrawn.
-Expect pretty much all withdrawals from IRAs, 401(k)s, 403(b)s, SEPs, SIMPLEs, and other similar types of plans to be taxable.
+Expect withdrawals from traditional IRAs, 401(k)s, 403(b)s, SEPs, and other similar types of plans to be taxable.